e-gun/HipparchiaGoServer/README.md

 ### TODO (in vague order of priority)

 * update the help files so that they reflect HGS vs the python server
-* fix the less wonky lemma highlighting
+* room to improve lemma highlighting
-* deal with the homonymns issue in the index and vocab
 * reset route kills the websocket

 ### DISTANT FANTASIES